ua-nl/ua-nl.github.io/_posts/2022-06-17-charity-event-in-the-hague-i-stand-with-ukraine.md

 <br/>
 **The program of the event includes:**

-- art exhibition, which will feature photographs; paintings by artist Anna Kaprosh;
+- art exhibition, which will feature photographs; paintings by artist Hanna Kaprosh;
-- live painting on the stage, performed by artist Anna Kaprosh;
+- live painting on the stage, performed by artist Hanna Kaprosh;
 - welcome snacks, welcome drink and dessert.

 The total number of seats is 120.